Mild Cognitive Impairment Screening in Skilled Nursing Facilities

 What is the accuracy of Mild Cognitive Impairment screening?

 Mild Cognitive Impairment screening accuracy: Clinically validated vocal biomarker screening.
-The platform is 510(k) cleared and trained on 12.3 million longitudinal PAC/LTC patient records and 27 billion clinical events.
+The platform is peer-reviewed across 19 published studies and trained on 12.3 million longitudinal PAC/LTC patient records and 27 billion clinical events.

 Mild Cognitive Impairment screening in other care settings